kintone-labs/kintone-ui-component/docs/Reference/Alert.md

 </details>

 ### on(eventName, callBack)
-The callBack function will be execute after user click the alert.
+The callBack function will be executed after user click the alert.

 **Parameter**